DiamondLightSource/blueapi/docs/how-to/local-auth.md

 > alias docker=podman
 > ```

+There are also docs in the [Developer Guide](https://dev-guide.diamond.ac.uk/epics-containers/reference/setup/#docker-compose) to set up docker-compose on DLS workstations.

 3. Run `source tests/system_tests/.env` which will set required EPICS environmental variables
 4. Run `blueapi -c tests/system_tests/config.yaml serve` to launch BlueAPI configured to use the launched stack.
 This may take a while, as BlueAPI will attempt to connect to a number of devices via Channel Access